Fiador (tack): Origins

 “Jáquima is a kind of leather or horsehair bozal, secured with a harness of the same material, and at the base of the bozal that remains next to the horse's chin, there is a strap to further secure it, and it is called fiador.
 The bozalillo is just the bozal without harness or without a fiador.
 There are very curious jáquimas and bozalillos, and both are very necessary for the horse.”

+Don Carlos Rincón Gallardo, 3rd Duke of Regla, 4th Marquess of Guadalupe, simply defined the fiador as: “the part that attaches the bozal to the throatlatch.”

 By the mid 19th century (prior to the 1860s) it was also in use in Argentina, and it also appears in a 1911 dictionary of argentinismos.

 Styles

-The term fiador refers to different styles of equipment in different parts of the western hemisphere.
+The term fiador refers to different styles of equipment in different parts of the Western Hemisphere.
 In Mexico, the United States and Canada, the fiador is a type of throatlatch used on heavier styles of bosal hackamore.